Volume 70, Issue 6

 Patient Experience Officers.
 These members work with teams in assigned regions, helping them understand behaviors that can impact how patients perceive their care.
 Together they determine behaviors that are proven to positively impact patient experience in particular settings such as physician practices, hospitals or outpatient clinics.

-Toni Land, MBA, BSN, RN, CPXP, is director of Patient Experience at GHS.
+Toni Land, MBA, BSN, RN, CPXP, is director of Patient Experience at Prisma Health.

 iRound. iRound is a web-based communication and service recovery tool that already is in use at Greenville, Laurens County and Oconee Memorial Hospitals.
 We will continue to expand to the remaining acute care facilities through June 2018.
 This tool can be used for patient and family rounding, safety and quality audits and employee rounding.